Undesignable RNA Structure Identification via Rival Structure Generation and Structure Decomposition: Theorems and Algorithms for Undesignability

 \subsection{Theorem 3 and Algorithm 3: Structure Decomposition}

-While Algorithm~\ref{alg:1} and~\ref{alg:2} are efficient when the input $\D(y^*, y')$ is small, it is not practical otherwise.
+While Algorithm~\ref{alg:1} and~\ref{alg:2} are efficient when the input $\D(\ystar, \MFE(\vecx))$ is small, it is not practical otherwise.
 For instance, Fig.~\ref{fig:ex3} showcases the puzzle ``multilooping fun" from Eterna100 benchmark.
+The difference between $\ystar$ and $\vecy'$ is so huge that is not suitable as input for Algorithm~\ref{alg:1} and~\ref{alg:2}.
+It is worth noting that a base pair $(i, j) \in \ystar$ divides the free energy $\Delta G(\vecx, \ystar)$ into two uncoupled parts: one within and one outside $\ystar_{i\rightarrow j} = \ystar_i\ystar_{i+1}\ldots \ystar_{j}$, respectively,

-The difference between $y^*$ and $y'$ is so huge that is not suitable as input for Algorithm~\ref{alg:1} and~\ref{alg:2}.
-Instead, we can find a rival structure for a pair-bounded structure $y^*_{i\rightarrow j}$.
-If $y''_{i\rightarrow j}$ is always more advantageous as well as enclosed by a pair, then replacing $y^*_{i\rightarrow j}$ with $y''_{i\rightarrow j}$ in $y^*$ will yield another structure $y''$ that is qualified as a rival structure for $y^*$. \textbf{However, the key point for such a replacement is that both $y^*_{i\rightarrow j}$ and $y''_{i\rightarrow j}$ must be enclosed by a pair, ensuring that the free energy is the addition of the energy of loops within the pair and outside the pair.} To generalize this idea, we propose a simple way to decompose a target structure into smaller ones such that the undesignability of a decomposed structure can assure the undesignability of the original target structure.
-In particular, we focus on the type of structure which is dubbed as context-constrained structure.
+When it is impractical to apply Algorithm~\ref{alg:1} and~\ref{alg:2} to the entire structure $\ystar$, it might be beneficial to search for rival structures for a pair-bounded \emph{substructure} $\ystar_{i\rightarrow j}$.
+For example, if another pair-bounded $\vecy''_{i\rightarrow j}$ is always more advantageous, then replacing $\ystar_{i\rightarrow j}$ with $\vecy''_{i\rightarrow j}$ in $\ystar$ will yield another structure $\vecy''$ that qualifies as a rival structure for $\ystar$.
+However, the crucial point for such a decomposition and combination is that both $\ystar_{i\rightarrow j}$ and $\vecy''_{i\rightarrow j}$ must be enclosed by a pair, ensuring that the free energy is the sum of the energy of loops within the pair and outside the pair $(i, j)$.
+Therefore, we propose to decompose a target structure by base pairs such that the undesignability of a pair-bounded substructure can assure the undesignability of the original target structure.